 If you’re planning a trip to Portugal then this guide will tell you everything you could possibly want to know about the currency, the banks and where to get the best exchange rates.
 We’ll research the essentials for you so you can plan the fun parts of your stay.

-Portugal adopted the Euro on January 1, 1999 and was one of the first waves of countries to join it.
+Portugal adopted the euro on January 1, 1999, although it didn’t really start to circulate in the country until 2002, and was one of the first waves of countries to join it.